basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 Riak security may be checked, enabled, or disabled by an administrator through the command line.
-This allows an administrator to change security settings for the whole cluster quickly, avoiding changing per-node configuration files.
+This allows an administrator to change security settings for the whole cluster quickly without needing to change settings on a node-by-node basis.

+**Note**: Currently, Riak security commands can be run only through the command line, using the `riak-admin security` command.
+In future versions of Riak, administrators may have the option of issuing those commands through the Protocol Buffers and HTTP interfaces.

 ### Enabling Security